By Melissa Brewer

 While this project is crucial to better the roads, you must also be alert regarding your own personal safety.
 Be careful when driving — and don’t underestimate winter roads.

-This entry was posted on Wednesday, February 12th, 2020 at 3:14 pm and is filed under Uncategorized.
+This entry was posted on Wednesday, February 12th, 2020 at 3:14 pm and is filed under Rochester News, Transit + Infrastructure.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.